Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Electron self-energy

-In this section we suggest \cor{a} model for the electron sel\ra{f-e}nergy due to interactions with acoustic phonons.
+In this subsection we suggest a model for the electron self-energy due to interactions with acoustic phonons.
 We neglect effect of transverse acoustic phonons as well as optical phonons, and concentrate on the interaction with the longitudinal acoustic phonons.

 The interaction Hamiltonian reads (see Part 2, \S64 of \cite{LL9})